 Tri-Athlete Dede Griesbauer: 2020 Fitness Journey

-A professional tri-athlete, Dede Griesbauer, has won multiple championships in her career.
-Before her career as a tri-athlete, Dede set multiple high school and college swim records, she competed in the Olympic Swim Trials where she narrowly missed a spot to the Barcelona Olympics.
+A professional triathlete, Dede Griesbauer, has won multiple championships in her career.
+Before her career as a tri-athlete, Dede set numerous high school and college swim records, competed in the Olympic Swim Trials, where she narrowly missed a spot in the Barcelona Olympics.
 Starting her career first as an amateur and then going professional after two years.
-She has set multiple world records in Ultraman’s and Ironman Time Trials, making her one of the best in her field even amongst her male counterparts.
-Due to her extensive training demands, Dede needs to pay extra attention to her nutrition.
-Especially fueling her body with what it needs to recover.
-Dede fuels with none other than the best…Certified Piedmontese Beef.
+She has set multiple world records in Ultraman’s and Ironman Time Trials, making her one of the best in her field, even amongst her male counterparts.
+Due to her extensive training demands, Dede needs to pay extra attention to her nutrition - especially on fueling her body with what it needs to recover.
+Dede fuels with none other than the best: Certified Piedmontese Beef.
 Check out Dede’s latest blog entry on how she is keeping up with her fitness in a COVID-19 era.

-2020 started out well enough.
-I was riding high after some solid performances at the end of 2019 and looking forward to a new challenge at the start of 2020.
+"2020 started out well enough.
+I was riding high after some solid performances at the end of 2019 and looking forward to a new challenge at the start of 2020."

 Ultraman is a 3-day, 320-mile multisport event.
-Day 1, a 6.2 mile swim and 92 mile bike.
-Day 2 is a 171 mile bike and Day 3 is a double marathon of 52.4 miles.
+Day 1, a 6.2-mile swim and 92-mile bike.
+Day 2 is a 171-mile bike, and Day 3 is a double marathon of 52.4 miles.

-I had a super race, placing 2nd overall (only lost to one man in the event), winning the women’s race and setting a new World Record for the distance by over 1 hour and 18 minutes.
+I had a super race, placing 2nd overall (only lost to one man in the event), winning the women’s race, and setting a new World Record for the distance by over 1 hour and 18 minutes.
 My finishing time: 22 hours, 48 minutes, 31 seconds.